 Clean Label, Natural Alternatives of Bacteriocins

-- The discovery of new generations of natural and safer antimicrobials that may be used throughout the food chain represent one of the most promising approaches.
+- The discovery of new generations of natural and safer antimicrobials represent one of the most promising approaches.

-- In vitro and in vivo evaluations of the potential of new, natural antimicrobial-based products produced by lactic acid bacteria as an alternative to antibiotics in the prevention and treatment of sub-clinical and clinical mastitis in dairy cows;
+- To conduct in vitro and in vivo evaluations of the potential of new, natural antimicrobial-based products produced by lactic acid bacteria as an alternative to antibiotics in the prevention and treat- ment of sub-clinical and clinical mastitis in dairy cows;

-- To develop an environmentally-friendly approach based on the use of bioprotective lactic acid bacteria cultures and their metabolites for the modulation of microbial ecosystems in milk and dairy products and to evaluate the impact of such an approach on the quality and safety of products.
+- To develop an environmentally friendly approach based on the use of bioprotective lactic acid bac- terial cultures or their metabolites for the positive modulation of microbial ecosystems in milk and dairy products and for controlling undesirable flora in these products.
+The impact of such an approach on the quality and safety of these products will be evaluated.

 Results and potential benefits

-The research chair is funded under the program of the National Sciences and Engineering Research Council of Canada (NSERC) Industrial Research Chair in collaboration with the Consortium de recherche et innovations en bioprocédés industriels au Québec (CRIBIQ).
+The research chair is funded under the program of the National Sciences and Engineering Research Council of Canada (NSERC) Industrial Research Chair in collaboration with the Quebec consortium for industrial bioprocess research and innovation (CRIBIQ).